 This year's comprehensive plan has not incurred any changes but rather expanded services for our Valley Oak Youth Academy reentry and supervision program, which is our secure track youth program.
 Through a best practice approach, Probation continues to use a validated risk-needs assessment to drive individualized case planning.
-A vast array of evidence based services as detailed in this plan are provided to the highest-risk, highest-need population.
-There is a continued decline in the population of youth served which leads us to believe the continued work and programmatic options provide the much needed services to these high-risk, high-need youth.
+We provide a vast array of evidence based services as detailed in this plan to the highest-risk, highest-need population.
+There is a continued decline in the population of youth served which leads us to believe the continued work and programmatic options we have are providing the much needed services to these high-risk, high-need youth.
 We reevaluate our programs on a yearly basis to ensure they are meeting the needs of the youth.